 Facial Surgery FAQ

 If you need a little help matching your outward appearance with your inner self, it may be time for a facelift or other facial rejuvenation procedures.
-Hamilton, Mississauga, and Burlington, Ontario, men and women choose facial surgery from Dr. Otto Weiglein for the noticeable but natural results he creates.
+Hamilton, Brantford, and Burlington, Ontario, men and women choose facial surgery from Dr. Otto Weiglein for the noticeable but natural results he creates.
 With thousands of successful procedures performed, Dr. Weiglein is well qualified to answer your questions regarding surgical procedures related to the face and neck.

 "Your face is the outward expression of who you are."